-The subsequent description of the 5.25% Notes, the 5.125% Notes and the 7.0% US Notes and certain provisions of the trust indentures pertaining to such notes is not intended to be a complete recitation of the terms of such notes and the indentures that govern them.
-We refer you to the full text of the notes and the indentures that govern them, copies of which are available on SEDAR (www.sedar.com).
+The subsequent description of the 5.25% Notes, the 5.125% Notes and the 7.0% U.S. Notes and certain provisions of the trust indentures pertaining to such notes is not intended to be a complete recitation of the terms of such notes and the indentures that govern them.
+We refer you to the full text of the notes and the indentures that govern them available on SEDAR (www.sedar.com).